Victoire/victoire/README.md

 ##Contribution

+Victoire is an open-source, community driven project.
 We are keen on getting your participation for the development of this product.
 To do so, please follow the steps [**here**](https://github.com/Victoire/victoire/blob/master/CONTRIBUTION.md)

+You can see the list of [contributors](https://github.com/Victoire/Victoire/contributors)

+##Install Victoire

+To do so, follow the [setup guide](http://github.com/victoire/victoire/blob/master/setup.md)

 ##What's inside?